The Discovery of Conquistador Hernando De Soto’s 1539 Encampment

 Dr. Jerald T. Milanich, Curator Emeritus in Archaeology of the Florida Museum of Natural History

-Dr. Michele C. White, Bioarchaeologist and Excavation Team, 1539 De Soto Project Site
+Dr. Michele C. White, Clinical Professor University of Florida, Bioarchaeologist and Excavation Team, 1539 De Soto Project Site

 Dr. Alan M. Stahl, Curator of Numismatics, Princeton University

-Ethan A. White, Site Survey, Grid Layout and Excavation Team, 1539 De Soto Project Site, Trinity Catholic Honors Program
+Ethan A. White, Site Survey, Grid Layout and Excavation Team, 1539 De Soto Project Site, University of Florida Anderson Scholar, University of Florida History Honors Program and University Scholars Program

-Dr. Ashley White, Director of the Florida Archaeological Survey, Hernando de Soto Field School
+Dr. Ashley White, Clinical Professor University of Florida, Director of the Florida Archaeological Survey, Hernando de Soto Field School

 A team of international historians and archaeologists are currently investigating one of the earliest known New World expedition sites in the terrestrial United States.
 The credit for this rare discovery rests with Dr. Ashley White, from the Governing Board of the Archaeological Institute of America, Dr. Michele White, author and bioarchaeologist and Ethan White, of Trinity Catholic History Honors.